 She has a BA in Archaeology & Anthropology from the University of Oxford, and an MA in the Arts of Africa, Oceania and The Americas from the University of East Anglia.

 Sumika met Akemi while studying in London.
 She was keen to work with Akemi on Aid For Japan and became a trustee when the charity first formed in 2011.

 On her return to Japan, Sumika has continued in a PR role and also works with Japanese volunteers.
 She also enjoys Anime and Manga.

 Translator & Trustee

 She is a freelance Japanese teacher, translator and interpreter who has been living in the UK for over 20 years.
-After spending a few years working at the H.I.S.
-Travel Agency in Japan, she came to the UK as a care volunteer, taking the opportunity to learn about the British welfare system.
+She first came to England as a care volunteer, taking the opportunity to learn about the British welfare system.
 She has worked in many primary schools across the Midlands.